(George Clooney/His Highness/Sandro Hit)

 DOB: June 10, 2021.

 Damsire: His Highness

-Price: Under Contract to New Hampshire.
+Price: Sold to New Hampshire.

 Sire, George Clooney has been very successful in Small Tour level and is now trained up to Grand Prix.
 He was recently sold to a British investor and is in training with Severo Jurado López.
 His offspring is performing excellent, for instance the 2020 NRPS performance test winner “Gregory”, the 2019 Prinsenstad winner “Keano”, the EPTM highlight “Kurona” and many successful horses in the “Van Olst Sales”.
 George Clooney has 2 full brothers at Grand Prix level and a very famous cousin: “Don Johnson” (Isabel Werth) who is high placed in the FEI World Ranking.
 An exceptional pedigree stands firmly behind George Clooney.
 He is sired by the great stallion De Niro, who is consistently ranked at the top of the WBFSH Dressage Sire Rankings and is continuing the Donnerhall legacy.
 The dam line is equally important to breeders.